CORE-SNU/MPC-PEARL/README.md

 MPC-PEARL
 ====================================================

-This repository includes an official python implementation of **MPC-PEARL** algorithm that is presented in **[Infusing Model Predictive Control into Meta Reinforcement Learning for Mobile Robots in Dynamic Environments][paper_link]**
+This repository includes an official python implementation of **MPC-PEARL** algorithm that presented in **[Infusing Model Predictive Control into Meta-Reinforcement Learning for Mobile Robots in Dynamic Environments][paper_link]**

 ## 1. Requirements